What are the Safety Precautions When Working on Live Circuits?

 These precautions are not merely guidelines but are enforced by occupational safety regulations to minimize hazards and ensure a safe working environment.

-As we delve deeper into the best practices for handling live electrical work, we must recognize that these measures are the cornerstone of accident prevention and professional responsibility.
+As we examine the best practices for handling live electrical work, we must recognize that these measures are the cornerstones of accident prevention and professional responsibility.

 Introduction To Live Circuit Safety